particle-iot/docs/src/content/hardware/b-series-som/b-series-som-flexibility.md

 ---
-title: Designing for B Series SoM flexibility
+title: Designing for B-Series SoM flexibility
 columns: two
 layout: commonTwo.hbs
-description: Designing for B Series SoM flexibility
+description: Designing for B-Series SoM flexibility
 ---

 # {{title}}

-The B Series SoM is designed for the flexibility to switch between different models of the family with the same hardware and the same source code.
+The B-Series SoM is designed for the flexibility to switch between different models of the family with the same hardware and the same source code.

 | Model | Platform | EtherSIM | Modem | Region |
 | :--- | :--- | :---: | :--- | :--- |